alibaba/anyproxy/README.md

 ```

-* this figure explains the whole procedure of a http request
+* the following figure explains the whole procedure of a http request

 ![](https://t.alipayobjects.com/images/T1v8pbXjJqXXXXXXXX.png)